DhilipSanjay/AI-ML-DL/DeepLearning.AI TensorFlow Developer/IntroductiontoTensorFlow/README.md

     - **Softmax** takes a set of values, and effectively picks the biggest one, so, for example, if the output of the last layer looks like [0.1, 0.1, 0.05, 0.1, 9.5, 0.1, 0.05, 0.05, 0.05], it saves you from fishing through it looking for the biggest value, and turns it into [0,0,0,0,1,0,0,0,0] -- The goal is to save a lot of coding!
 - **Callbacks**
     - To stop the training after reaching a particular level of accuracy or if the error falls below a particular level.
+    - A **list of callback functions** can be applied during the training of our model.
 - **Colab**
     - [Computer Vision in TensorFlow](https://colab.sandbox.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%204%20-%20Lesson%202%20-%20Notebook.ipynb)
         - **Sequential**: That defines a SEQUENCE of layers in the neural network